artem-lygin/NinjaGodot/README.md

 ### Player
 - Controlled via `player.gd`
 - Has an attack system using a sword hitbox (`sword_hitbox.gd`)
-- Can deal damage and trigger critical hits
+- Can deal damage and trigger critical hits and megacrits

 ### Enemy System
 - Base class: `enemy_class.gd`